 -Discuss common road laws with them, including speed limits, traffic lights, seat belt regulations and distracted-driving risks.

 If you or your teen driver has been injured in a traffic accident you may need legal assistance to get the compensation you deserve.
-Call the Kansas City accident lawyers at Aaron Sachs and Associates for a free initial consultation.
+Call the Kansas City accident lawyers at Aaron Sachs & Associates, P.C. for a free initial consultation.

 More Blog Entries: